Danilo I, Prince of Montenegro: Danilo's Code

 In domestic issues, Danilo was an authoritarian ruler.
 As it happened, the centralization of his power contributed to development of the modern functions of the state.

 Danilo used the Law of Petar I Petrović-Njegoš as an inspiration for his own General Law of the Land from 1855 (Zakonik Danila Prvog).

-Danilo's Code was based on the Montenegrin traditions and customs and it is considered to be the first national constitution in Montenegrin history.
-It also stated rules, protected privacy and banned warring on the Austrian Coast (Bay of Kotor).
+Danilo's Code had 95 articles and was based on the Montenegrin traditions and customs and it is considered to be the first national constitution in Montenegrin history.

+It also stated rules, protected privacy and banned warring on the Bay of Kotor, at that time part of the neighbouring Austro-Hungarian Empire.

 Danilo organized the first census in Montenegro in 1855 and ordered that all Montenegrin households be recorded.
 According to the census, Montenegro's population was 80,000.

-Danilo established a tax plan, which was accepted by all tribes of Montenegro and the Hills except the Kuči; out of fear for conflict, Danilo at first did not turn to this problem, until in 1856, when he sent his brother, commander (vojvoda) Mirko to punish the Kuči.
-Some 247 people were killed, and the Kuči were thus forced to pay taxes as did other tribes.
+Danilo established a tax plan, which was accepted by all tribes of Montenegro and the Hills except the Kuči; out of fear for conflict, Danilo at first did not turn to this problem, until in 1856, when he sent his older brother, commander and Vojvoda Mirko Petrović-Njegoš to punish the Kuči.
+Some 247 people were killed, and the Kuči were thus forced to pay taxes as did other tribes of Montenegro.
 Another feud involved the Bjelopavlići clan, but the damage was limited by giving high ranks to the rebel leaders of the clan.

 Personal life

+There were numerous attempts of matching Danilo with eligible young women.

+According to the correspondence of Vuk Vrčević with Vuk Karadžić, Danilo was proposed a marriage to Baroness Anastasia Sina von Hodos und Kizdia (1838-1889), an eldest daughter of a rich Austrian banker of Greek ancestry, Simon Freiherr Sina von Hodos und Kizdia, with whom he was offered a dowry exceeding 1,000,000 florins.
+After a failed engagement attempt, Anastasia married the German Count Viktor von Wimpffen (1834-1897).

+Based on the report of Louis Hyacinthe Hecquard (1814-1866), the French consul in Skadar, dated 15 April 1855, there were plans for Danilo to marry Princess Kleopatra Karađorđević (1835-1855), second eldest daughter of Alexander Karađorđević, Prince of Serbia, but the negotiations with Alexander were protracted, and before any formal response from the House of Karadjordjevic, Danilo I fell madly in love with Darinka Kvekić from Trieste.

-On 12 January 1855 at Njeguši he married Darinka Kvekić, who was born in a wealthy Serbian merchant family in Trieste on December 31, 1837 and died on February 14, 1892), daughter of Marko Kvekić and wife Jelisaveta Mirković.
-They had one daughter, Olga (Cetinje, March 19, 1859 - Venice, September 21, 1896), who never married.
+After these failed attempts, he was married on 12 January 1855 at Njeguši to Darinka Kvekić, younger daughter of banker Marko Kvekić (1786-1855) and his wife, Contessa Elisabetta Cattarina de Mircovich (Mirković) from Venice, paternal niece of Conte Demetrio de Mircovich, owner of Villa Farsetti.
+Her father offered a dowry of 100,000 francs, plus 50,000 francs, the dowry her mother offered.
+She was a cousin of Spiridione Gopcevich and a member of a wealthy Kvekić family from Trieste.
+They had one daughter, Princess Olga (Cetinje, March 19, 1859 - Venice, September 21, 1896), who died unmarried and childless.